TolikPylypchuk/Matchmaker/docs/articles/why.md

 I've also realized that having different default modes of execution in match expressions and match statements was weird, so now match statements also match strictly by default.

+A couple days after releasing version 2.0.0 I realized once again that I was being stupid and that the less generic `IPattern<TInput>` interface was not needed.
+And when I removed it, the only possible point of type failure was gone.
+Once again, even though this change is potentially breaking, I didn't bump the major version, because I don't think it will break any actual code.

 ## So Why Was This Library Written?

 Having recapped some history and explained some design decisions, I haven't actually said why I wrote this library.